TimeDevBlocker/Supernova-Detection-Pipeline/README.md

 [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX)

-The targets of the dataset were provided from the Pan-STARRS NEO survey and made public via via http://star.pst.qub.ac.uk/ps1threepi/.
+The targets of the dataset were provided from the Pan-STARRS NEO survey and made public via http://star.pst.qub.ac.uk/ps1threepi/.
 Operation of the Pan-STARRS1 telescope is supported by the National Aeronautics and Space Administration under Grant No. NNX12AR65G and Grant No. NNX14AM74G issued through the NEO Observation Program.